Sapunov/htmlpart/README.rst

 HTMLTOOLS
 =========

-Some useful features to work with html files
+Some useful features to work with html